The Fear of 13

 The Fear of 13 is a 2015 British documentary film directed and co-produced by David Sington.
 It tells the story of an American, Nick Yarris, who was convicted and sentenced to death for a crime he did not commit.
 He spent 22 years on death row before being released in 2004 after DNA evidence proved his innocence.

-A stage play of the same name based on the film, written by American playwright Lindsey Ferrentino, was first produced at the Donmar Warehouse in London in October-November 2024, starring Adrien Brody as Yarris.
+A stage play of the same name based on the film, written by American playwright Lindsey Ferrentino, was first produced at the Donmar Warehouse in London in October–November 2024, starring Adrien Brody as Yarris.
+The play transferred to Broadway in 2026, opening at the James Earl Jones Theatre on April 15, with Brody reprising his role.
+Though the production was initially scheduled for a 16-week run, it concluded two weeks early, ultimately closing on June 28 of that year.

-Background and synopsis of film
+Background and synopsis

 The film tells the story of Nick Yarris, who was convicted and sentenced to death for a 1981 kidnapping, rape, and murder.
 He spent 22 years on death row in Pennsylvania.
 Yarris was released in 2004, after DNA evidence established his innocence.

 In the film, Yarris tells his life story in the style of a one-man show.
 In a non-linear structure provided by the film's director and editor, Yarris reveals his early life, youthful transgressions, arrest, and time on death row, with several twists and turns.
 No one else is interviewed on screen.
 Supplementary archival footage, some original animation, and sound effects are occasionally included as Yarris describes events.